Reveal LINQ™ recording devices

 You will stay there for four to six hours after your procedure, depending on how you are feeling.
 If it is late in the day, you may stay overnight on Bear Ward upstairs and go home the following day.

 One to two days after procedure

 You may feel a little sore in your chest area.
 This is normal and should go away after a few days to one week.
 Sometimes your left arm can feel sore too.
-You can take paracetamol for the pain.
-Please do not take ibuprofen or aspirin unless advised otherwise.
+You can take medication for pain relief

 There may be a little swelling, bruising or bleeding at the incision site.
 This is normal.
 However, if the area gets quite swollen, continues to bleed, is really sore, feels hot or there is yellow or green fluid coming from the site, please go to see your family doctor (GP).
 You can also call the nurse specialist anytime for any questions or concerns (see numbers below).